open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 information emitted can be visualized and interpreted by different backends without re-instrumenting your application.

-If you notice an error or exception isn’t being visualized the way you expect in your backend or being counted toward your application error rate, chances are it’s because of the span kind.
+If you have been using a proprietary agent to monitor your applications and have recently migrated to OTel, you might notice that an OTel error may not be expressed the way you expect in your observability backend, as compared to the same error captured by the proprietary agent.
+This is  most likely due to the fact that OTel simply models errors differently than how vendors have been modeling them.

+As one example, OTel’s notion of span kinds may affect how your OTel error is visualized.
 For instance, if you have a trace that has one exception and it’s on an internal span with its status set to `Error`, you should see the trace marked with an error, but it may not be counted toward your app error rate.
-This is because the backend may have an opinion that only errors on entry point spans (server spans) and consumer spans should be counted.
+This is because the backend may have an opinion that only errors on entry point spans (server spans) and consumer spans should be counted toward your error rate.

-As you'll see shortly, while Jaeger visualizes span events as logs, some backends may synthesize span events as its own data type instead of as a log data type.
+Furthermore, while [Jaeger](https://www.jaegertracing.io/) visualizes span events as logs, some backends may synthesize span events as its own data type instead of as a log data type, which would impact the way you query that data.

 What might some of these errors look like in an observability backend?
 We’ll take a look at Jaeger and a couple proprietary examples.
 The following screen captures